lukeshope/hipims-ocl/README.md

 ## Associated tools

 You might want to look at these.
 * **Model builder** to automatically download Environment Agency open data, and create a flood model you can throw straight at this software.
-Currently limited to pluvial flooding only.
-[More details are here...](https://github.com/lukessmith/hipims-ocl/tree/master/tools/model-builder)
+Currently limited to pluvial flooding and a suite of numerical test cases only.
+[More details are here...](tools/model-builder)

 ## Background